 Jeremiah found the potter at work making clay pots.

-Latter God said to Jeremiah “Go and buy a clay jar from a potter.”
+God said to Jeremiah, “Go and buy a clay jar from a potter.”
+God used it to explain to Jeremiah what was about to happen.

 Read the Background Reading below for that message God gave to Jeremiah for Judah and Jerusalem.